-- A Phillips Head screw driver is needed to assemble trampoline/enclosure.
-However, a screwdriver is not provided. - Assembly requires two or three persons.
-Keep children away from the trampoline/enclosure until it is fully assembled. - Use gloves to protect your hands from pinch points during assembly. - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 22).
+- No tools are required for assembly. - Assembly requires two persons. - Use gloves to protect your hands from pinch points during assembly. - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 22).
 If a part is missing, see ORDERING REPLACEMENT PARTS on page 22.

-TRAMPOLINE/ENCLOSURE PLACEMENT
+TRAMPOLINE PLACEMENT

-- Place the trampoline/enclosure on a level surface before use. - Adequate overhead clearance is essential.
+- 1. Place the trampoline on a level surface before use. - 2.
+Adequate overhead clearance is essential.
 A minimum of 7.3 m (24 ft.) from ground level is

 - recommended.
 Provide clearance for wires, tree limbs, and other possible hazards.
 Lateral clearance is also essential.
-Place the trampoline/enclosure away from walls, structures, fences, and other play areas.
-Maintain a clear space on all sides of the trampoline/enclosure. - Use the trampoline/enclosure in a well-lighted area.
-Artificial illumination may be required for indoor or shady areas. - Secure the trampoline/enclosure against unauthorized and unsupervised use. - 5.
-Remove any obstructions from beneath the trampoline/enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - 7.
-The trampoline/enclosure is only to be used as an enclosure for a round trampoline. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.
+Place the trampoline away from walls, structures, fences, and other play areas.
+Maintain a clear space on all sides of the trampoline. - Use the trampoline in a well-lighted area.
+Artificial illumination may be required for indoor or shady areas. - 4.
+Secure the trampoline against unauthorized and unsupervised use. - 5.
+Remove any obstructions from beneath the trampoline. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.